 Early education is a founding policy area for Mississippi First.
 Mississippi First is proud to have written the Early Learning Collaborative Act, which established state-funded pre-K in Mississippi.
 Now, we lead the effort to expand the program.

-In 2013, passing both the House and the Senate with over 80% of the vote, the pre-K law was the most popular education effort in many years.
+In passing both the House and the Senate with over 80% of the vote, the pre-K law was the most popular education effort for many years.
 That year, the legislature appropriated $3 million for the program, the first-ever state investment in pre-K.

 Following the passing of the law, in December 2013, the Mississippi Department of Education (MDE) selected the first 11 Early Learning Collaboratives (ELCs) from across the state.
 For almost a decade, Mississippi First has continued to advocate to increase funding in order to maintain quality and grow the program.
 With each legislative funding increase, the number of impacted communities has grown.
-During the 2021-2022 school year, 16% of Mississippi four-year-olds (roughly 6,080 children) will have access to an ELC seat.
+In 2022, the Mississippi State Legislature increased its investment in state-funded pre-K to $24M.
+This historic step is the second $8M boost by the legislature in two years.
+25% of Mississippi four-year-olds (9,120 children) will have access to an ELC seat.

-In 2021, the Mississippi State Legislature doubled its investment in state-funded pre-K to $16M.
-This is an historic step that ensures educational excellence for Mississippi kids.
-When we helped pass the original law in 2013, we hoped that within 10 years 25% of Mississippi’s four-year-olds would have access to high-quality, low- or no-cost pre-K. Today, with this major commitment from the legislature, we are almost there!
+When we helped pass the original law in 2013, we hoped that within 10 years 25% of Mississippi’s four-year-olds would have access to high-quality, low- or no-cost pre-K. With this new allocation, we have achieved our target!
+THIS IS A HUGE DEAL!

 Moving forward, we plan to continue our Raise the Rate initiative to make the per-pupil funding rate of at least $5,000 per child permanent.
 We will also continue to advocate the expansion of the pre-K program.